 - manage employee performance and skills

-- promote collaboration and ensure you are identifiable to colleagues
+- promote collaboration and ensure you are identifiable to colleagues, service users and citizens

 - promote and adhere to equality and diversity obligations and practices

 - authenticate access to IT systems and Council information assets (please see further details within the digital services privacy notice.)